-At Appletree Cove Dental Center, we specialize in several preventive services, including dental sealants.
+At Appletree Cove Dental, we specialize in several preventive services, including dental sealants.
 We may recommend sealants if you want the best possible protection for your child’s molars and premolars.
 During their initial appointment, we will determine if your child is a suitable candidate for this safe and effective treatment.

 What Are Dental Sealants?

 A dental sealant is a very thin, plastic covering that we paint over the occlusal surface of a posterior (back) tooth.
 Most of the time, we place sealants over your child’s permanent molars and premolars.
 In rare instances, we may also recommend them to protect primary, or baby teeth, especially if your child is prone to tooth decay.